Microsoft-Web/HOL-ASPNETWebForms/HOL.md

  ![Pick the relevant snippet from the list, by clicking on it](./images/Pick-the-relevant-snippet-from-the-list,-by-clicking-on-it.png?raw=true "Pick the relevant snippet from the list, by clicking on it")

 _Pick the relevant snippet from the list, by clicking on it_

+### Summary ###

+In this hands-on lab, the following concepts have been addressed and demonstrated:

+- Use strongly-typed data-binding expressions

+- Use new model binding features in Web Forms

+- Use value providers for mapping page data to code-behind methods

+- Use Data Annotations for user input validation

+- Take advange of unobstrusive client-side validation with jQuery in Web Forms

+- Implement granular request validation

+- Implement asynchronous page processing in Web Forms